gvwilson/sensibleadventures/bookster/bookster.md

 and retired to a bench against the common room wall with a book.
 Laeuc took out a flute; another traveler tuned the battered old erhu standing in the corner and joined in, and soon a ragged chorus threw the verses of a round back and forth.
-And if the cheer was a little forced, well, what of it?
+And if the voices were a little too loud and the cheerfulness a little forced, well, what of it?

 When the last song ended, Erileine followed her father and the other Starboard Towners upstairs to their room.
-The sliver of cheap orange dayglass the innkeeper had given them threw distorted shadows on the walls as they took off their boots, coats, and overshirts, wrapped themselves in whatever blankets they had brought, and fell asleep on the bed, the floor, in hastily-slung hammocks, and Erileine in the corner, legs stretched out, head pillowed on a roll of blue goat's wool Laeuc had bought for Gaeston.
-She wondered how many others would have picked up something extra for Fraederiq's father as well.
+The sliver of cheap orange dayglass the innkeeper had given them threw distorted shadows on the walls as they took off their boots, coats, and overshirts, wrapped themselves in whatever blankets they had brought, and fell asleep on the bed, on the floor, or in hastily-slung hammocks.

-*Most*, she bet herself guiltily.
+Erileine found space in the corner with her legs stretched out and her head pillowed on a roll of blue goat's wool Laeuc had bought for Gaeston.
+She wondered how many others would have picked up something extra for Fraederiq's father as well.  *Most*, she bet herself guiltily.
 Gaeston wasn't popular, but he was still their neighbor.
 She should get him something as well, and Queçenne too.

 She drifted into sleep, and then into dreams.
-Fraederiq was so small that Erileine could have picked him up with one hand, except he was hiding among the pink bougainvilleas blooming in the Captain's House garden.
+Fraederiq was so small that Erileine could have picked him up with one hand, except he was hiding among the lumens blooming in the Captain's House garden.
 She tried to catch him with the blue blanket she held in her outstretched arms, but he bolted through her legs like a rabbit.
 She shouted after him.
 Everyone else shouted too, angry that she had let the rabbit escape.

-It took her a moment to realize that she was awake, and that people really were shouting, and to remember where she was.
-Men and women she'd known all her life were struggling to their feet around her, unshuttering dayglass lanterns and asking one another what was going on, who was yelling, was there a fire?
+It took her a moment to realize that she was awake, and that people really were shouting.
+Men and women struggled to their feet around her, unshuttering dayglass lanterns and asking one another what was going on, who was yelling, was there a fire?

 There was.
 Erileine could smell the smoke.
 But the sounds outside the hostel's narrow window weren't the sounds of people organizing to